Skip to content

 1. General MIDI program — the sound written into the MIDI file.

-3. Ornament density — how heavily the opt-in ornament pass decorates the line (combined with the character).
+3. Ornament density — how heavily the ornament pass decorates the line (combined with the character).

 The voice count, meter, and structure come from the form, not from the instrument.
-Each form has a default instrument, but any instrument may be substituted.
+Each form has an explicit set of compatible instruments — see Default Instrument per Form.

 Instrument vs voice